-Ishigumi 石組 ✿ The Japanese garden
+Ishigumi 石組 ✿ Japanese rock garden

 Isshidan garden is located in front of the Hōjō of Ryōgen-in.
 It is inspired by the chambers of Master Tōkei (1454-1518), House of the Single Branch on Vulture Peak.
 It is a Zen Buddhist karesansui (dry landscape) garden that expresses the stone of Mt Penglai.
 This refers to the Daoist belief in an auspicious island that contains the elixir of immortality.
 Photo: Gary Warner